 Many of us have been fooled into believing that if a food item is low in calories and fat, it’s healthy.
-But there are actually a lot of other things you want to watch for on grocery store labels.
-Here’s how to read food label traps and how to avoid them.
+But there are actually a lot of other things you want to watch out for when food shopping.
+Reading food labels will pay off by helping to avoid what I call food label traps.

-2. Avoid trans-fats.
+Food-Label Trap #2.
+Avoid trans-fats.
 Trans-fats raise LDL levels and reduce HDL levels.
 They also increase lipoprotein(a), an especially dangerous form of cholesterol that’s hard to detect.
-Instead, buy foods that contain olive, flax, sesame, and walnut oils.
+Instead, buy foods with food labels that contain olive, flax, sesame, and walnut oils.

-5. Watch serving sizes.
+Food Label Trap #5.
+Watch serving sizes.
 Some stated portions are much smaller than what you would eat, so the calorie count is misleadingly low.
-Read the nutrition label carefully.
+Read food labels carefully.

 Now it’s your turn: Have you run into any of these food label traps?